Advocacy & Action Agenda

 Creating a uniform language and reference guide for community stakeholders and policy makers across the spectrum of the addiction and substance use disorder landscape.

 Facing Addiction has worked in partnership with the Recovery Research Institute to expand the ADDICTIONary tool they’ve developed, expanding the range of terminology defined within this resource.
 A Working Group is currently designing amplification presentations to target key constituencies such as Recovery Advocates, Medical & Research professions, and the media.
-These presentations will be developed and ready for release by September 2017.

 Educating stakeholders, communities, and policy leaders on the current science and “translating” for the general public the first ever Surgeon General’s report on Substance Use, Addiction, and Health.